-The Bridgewater Place junction is set to close again at 3pm today, just in time for rush hour.
+The Bridgewater Place junction is set to close again today – and it’ll be closed at rush hour tomorrow.

 Know anyone who commutes out of Leeds?
-Share this post and help us get the word out – no one wants to start the weekend in a traffic jam.
+Share this post and help us get the word out – no one wants to start the day in a traffic jam.